filchristou/ConcurrentSim.jl/docs/src/tutorial.md

 We can model this with an additional charge process for our car.
 Therefore, we redefine our `car` process function and add a `charge` process function.

-A new charge process is started every time the vehicle starts parking.
+A new charge process is started every time the vehicle starts charging.
 By yielding the `Process` instance that the `@process` macro returns, the `run` process starts waiting for it to finish:

 ```jldoctest
 julia> using ResumableFunctions